 Luxurious Atmosphere & Amenities

-Including heated indoor pool.
+Including a heated indoor pool.

 Elaborate Health & Wellness Center

 Great restaurant & bar located in the hotel.
 I dined there a couple of times.
 They had a harp player which made the meal even more delightful!
 They also have Afternoon Tea.. not surprising, it’s London after all. 😉